Pedro Pierluisi: Rosselló succession

 Prior to being elected, Pierluisi was de facto governor of Puerto Rico for five days in August 2019.
 On July 31 of that year, the embattled governor, Ricardo Rosselló, nominated Pierluisi to serve as Secretary of State of Puerto Rico following a political crisis caused by contentious talks, which culminated in a series of protests and the governor's resignation.
 Before his resignation became effective, Ricardo Rosselló confirmed Pierluisi as his successor as governor of Puerto Rico.
 He invoked Act 7 of July 24, 1952 to justify Pierluisi's swearing in.
-He noted that this law states that "it shall not be necessary for the Secretary of State to have been confirmed to assume the governorship on a permanent basis.
-"Pierluisi was sworn in as governor at 5:01 p.m. at a private residence.
+He noted that this law states that "it shall not be necessary for the Secretary of State to have been confirmed to assume the governorship on a permanent basis".
+Pierluisi was sworn in as governor at 5:01 p.m. at a private residence.

 While Pierluisi took office as the acting secretary of state, his position was to be confirmed by the Puerto Rican Senate and the House of Representatives.
 The following day, members of the Puerto Rican Senate announced that action on his nomination would not occur until August 1.
 He was sworn into the role as a recess appointment on August 2.

 Rosselló then summoned Puerto Rico's Legislative Assembly for them to issue their advice and consent.
 The House of Representatives approved his nomination 26–21.
-Following Roselló’s resignation on August 2, Pierluisi declared himself governor, although he had not been confirmed by both the House and the Senate as secretary of state, and Pierluisi affirmed Rosselló's declaration.
+Following Roselló’s resignation on August 2, Pierluisi became governor, although he had not been confirmed by both the House and the Senate as secretary of state, and Pierluisi affirmed Rosselló's declaration.

 On August 5, the Puerto Rico Senate filed a lawsuit against his appointment as governor by contending that unless he obtained the Senate's assent, his governorship was unconstitutional.
 After a petition from the Senate of Puerto Rico on August 7, Pierluisi's accession to the governorship was challenged in the Supreme Court of Puerto Rico.
 The Puerto Rico Supreme Court ruled that the law that enabled his swearing in was unconstitutional and ordered the succession take place per Law 7 of 1952, as opposed to Law 7 of 2005.
 Thus, he was the shortest-serving official in that position in Puerto Rico's history.

-The legality of Pierluisi's inauguration was immediately challenged.
-Puerto Rican human rights activist, Samy Nemir-Olivares, announced intentions to take the matter to the Puerto Rico Supreme Court through a Twitter post, referring to Pierluisi's swearing-in as a "coup d'état."
 The Supreme Court was expected to determine the constitutionality of the inauguration.
 Following a petition from the Senate of Puerto Rico, shortly after assuming office, Pierluisi made his way to La Fortaleza, the governor's official residence, to deliver an official statement.